|

 2. More storage.

 The latest addition here at the Wildwood Himitage is the Candy Shack, just down from the hot tub looking out over the valley with a great ocean view.
-With a bit more work to do on the inside, this will become the "kids" hang-out as well as a great spot to write.
+This was the "grand-kids" hang-out as well as a great spot to write.
 (See photos of the installation and additional Garden Cottages.)
+In 2012, I turned it into The Hokey Pokey Clinic: A place to turn yourself around, complete with a massage table and accessories.

 1.